Alexamder/rpitelecine/docs/software-setup.md

 The rest of the settings are in the Advanced section:

-* A3 Memory Split - Set to 192MB.
+* A3 Memory Split - Set to at least 192MB.
 For full resolution stills, Python picamera requires the GPU to have more RAM than the default
 * A4 SSH - Enable SSH if you use SSH to connect to the Pi, or to transfer files from it
 * A6 SPI - Enable SPI, and set the kernel module to load by default